Digital Learning & BYOD

-Our students live in an analogue and digital world and need to continue developing skills of Digital Citizenship.
+Our students live in an analogue and digital world and need to continue developing skills of Digital Fluency, Literacy and Citizenship.

 Many of our students are already using digital devices outside of school to communicate and learn.
-We would like to make our school resources available so that the potential of those devices can be used to further enhance learning.
+We make our school resources available so that the potential their laptop can be used to further enhance learning.

 Our Core Learning Elements

 Extending Learning - connecting to learning resources beyond the classroom at any time.
 Visiting learning material before lessons, real-time sharing, and lesson review.